I like off-roading, collecting stuff, going camping, hunting morel mushrooms, and boating.

-The first time we saw the NeverWet video, my husband and I were super excited about this product's possibilities.
+The first time we saw the NeverWet video (above), my husband and I were super excited about this product's possibilities.
 Who wouldn't be?
-No more nasty wet toilet brushes!
+No more nasty, wet toilet brushes!
 We'd be able to stay dry while camping in a tent in a rainstorm!
 And no mud on our boots when we come back from hunting morel mushrooms in the springtime!
-(We love 'em, and if you do, click on the link to learn about hunting them.)

 Yet we've still held off on buying it.
 Keep reading to learn why.

-The fancy word for water-repellant is hydrophobic - fear of water - and it doesn't just mean a person's afraid to swim.
+The fancy word for water repellent is hydrophobic—fear of water—and it doesn't just mean a person's afraid to swim.
 It's also what happens when water is not compatible with another substance and cannot penetrate it.
 Wax cups are hydrophobic, for instance, and we all know the old saw, "Oil and water don't mix."

 How NeverWet Works

-- It may require at least 2 base coats, each of which must dry completely before adding top coat.
+- It may require at least two base coats, each of which must dry completely before adding top coat.

 - It's important to give the base coats plenty of time to cure completely before applying the next coat.

-- It can take up to 4 topcoat applications to seal completely.
+- It can take up to four topcoat applications to seal completely.

 - Smooth, even strokes must be used for best results.